kp101/Wellness-Monitor/README.md

-# WELLNESS MONITOR with IOT DEVICES
+# WELLNESS MONITOR with IoT DEVICES

 The goal of this project is to implement a collection of IoT devices around the house for remote monitoring.
 The targets are those activities of seniors aging in place/living alone or children returning from school.
 Other use case such as monitoring of empty cottages/basements may be accomplished with minor changes.